 Total views

-Similar to individual video analytics, the total views in an online video analytics tool represent the overall views of your portal, broken down into 2 statistics: views by registered viewers and views by external, anonymous viewers.
-You also get a look at how many individual, unique viewers watched the media on your portal.
-Once again, you can tally this number with how many views you expected to evaluate how far across your media reached, within and outside your organization.
+Similar to individual analytics, the total views in EnterpriseTube represent the overall views of the portal, broken down into two statistics: views by registered viewers and views by external, anonymous viewers.

 Top media, contributor & registered user